 The second bucket also had a teacher note appended to each essay.
-But this note read, “I’m giving you these comments because I have very high expectations and I know you can reach them.”
+But this note read, “I’m giving you these comments because I have very high expectations, and I know you can reach them.”

 Do you think the second note made a difference?

-The students who received the second (“wise critique”) note were between 40% to 300% more likely to edit and resubmit their papers than students who received the generic note!
+The students who received the second (“uplifting critique”) note were between 40% to 300% more likely to edit and resubmit their papers than students who received the generic note!
 And not only were they far more likely to redo their papers, these students dramatically improved their essay grade as a result of their edits.

 Think about that for a moment.
 That simple note unlocked so much potential.

 These students not only felt empowered and motivated, but they sensed how much another person believed in them.
 The results were simply spectacular.

 The moment I transformed my thoughts on employee performance and began having honest discussions around what was working, what could be improved, and most importantly, how my feedback was driven by my belief in their capabilities – everything changed.

 Not only was morale boosted, but our group’s output began blowing away every other team in the company.